Aconitine: Structure and reactivity

 Biologically active isolates from Aconitum and Delphinium plants are classified as norditerpenoid alkaloids, which are further subdivided based on the presence or absence of the C18 carbon.
 Aconitine is a C19-norditerpenoid, based on its presence of this C18 carbon.
 It is barely soluble in water, but very soluble in organic solvents such as chloroform or diethyl ether.
 Aconitine is also soluble in mixtures of alcohol and water if the concentration of alcohol is high enough.

-Like many other alkaloids, the basic nitrogen atom in one of the six-membered ring structure of aconitine can easily form salts and ions, giving it affinity for both polar and lipophilic structures (such as cell membranes and receptors) and making it possible for the molecule to pass the blood–brain barrier.
+Like many other alkaloids, the basic nitrogen atom in one of the six-membered ring structures of aconitine can easily form salts and ions, giving it affinity for both polar and lipophilic structures (such as cell membranes and receptors) and making it possible for the molecule to pass the blood–brain barrier.
 The acetoxyl group at the c8 position can readily be replaced by a methoxy group, by heating aconitine in methanol, to produce 8-deacetyl-8-O-methyl derivatives.
 If aconitine is heated in its dry state, it undergoes pyrolysis to form pyroaconitine ((1α,3α,6α,14α,16β)-20-ethyl-3,13-dihydroxy-1,6,16-trimethoxy-4-(methoxymethyl)-15-oxoaconitan-14-yl benzoate) with the chemical formula C_{32}H_{43}NO_{9}.